benknoble/hello-world/vim/options.md

 ### Some Useful Options (Especially for a .vimrc)

 `:set showmode`: Show what mode you are in on the status line.
+`:set number`: Show line numbers.
+`:set ruler`: Show the cursor position in the bottom-right corner.